Skip to content

 College

 You could start by doing an introduction to counselling course.
-This can last up to 3 months and can help to work out if counselling is the right career for you.
+This can last up to 3 months and can help you decide if counselling is the right career for you.

 After that, you can do further training and complete courses like: